aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 INPUTS:
   - $dbh       : database handle.
-  - $filesRef: reference to the array that contains the file informations for all the files that are associated to the upload(s) passed on the command line.
+  - $filesRef: reference to the array that contains the information for all the files that are associated to the upload(s) passed on the command line.
   - $scanTypesToDeleteRef: reference to the array that contains the list of scan type names to delete.

 RETURNS:
   - The hash of MINC files that were either not defaced (and should have been) or that have more than one processed file associated to them.
-Key => file path (relative), Value => reference on an array that contains the list of processed files associated to the MINC file (0, 2, 3, ... entries).
+Key => file path (relative), Value => reference on an array that contains the list of processed files associated to the MINC file (0, 2, 3 or more entries).

+# LICENSING

+License: GPLv3

+# AUTHORS

+LORIS community <loris.info@mcin.ca> and McGill Centre for Integrative Neuroscience